Everyday Percentage Calculator

 Calculating Percentage Increase and Decrease

-Percentage change helps you understand how much a value has gone up or down relative to where it started.
-This is important because a raw dollar or number difference does not always tell the full story.
+Percentage change shows how much a value has gone up or down compared to where it started.
+This is helpful because a raw number difference does not always tell the full story.

 Shopping Discounts